 Experiential learning such as field studies and internships is an integral part of GRM.
 ‘Besides formal lecturing, learning also happens in field studies and real-work environment,’ said Natalie.
 Under the supervision of the professors, GRM students conduct field practicum in Hong Kong, mainland China and overseas.
 ‘Immersing in field and real work environments are equally imperative as the experience helps us understand the real-world problems and supplements what we have learnt in class.
 All of us like field studies as the ecological and urban features along the way usually evoke endless discussions among trippers.’

 As many day-to-day problems have a geographic dimension, job opportunities for geographers are diverse.
 Professor Fung said, ‘Our graduates play important roles in various fields, including business and finance, administration and management, education, information services, social services, travel and tourism, customer services, sales and marketing and human resources management.
 Some pursue studies and specialize in town planning, soil science, and environmental management, for instance.
 Quite a number of them are involved in academic and research work.’
-Natalie aspires to engaging in postgraduate studies at Oxford University in the field of environmental change and management after graduation.
+Natalie pursues a Master of Philosophy in Environmental Change and Management at the University of Oxford after graduation.
 She has also been appointed as a member of Council for Sustainable Development of the government.
 She said, ‘The ample real-life learning opportunities help me expand the skillsets required in my career path.’

 Our society in the age of globalization faces pressing challenges such as resource depletion, population explosion, environmental pollution, and climate change.
 A solid understanding of these issues helps identify solutions for the sustainable development of human society.
 ‘Geographical education not only trains its students with interdisciplinary knowledge, but also professional skills and a forward-looking vision,’ explained Professor Fung.
 ‘A caring heart for the mankind’s sustainable future, curiosity in exploring and caring for the natural and built environment as well as a serious learning attitude are the sine qua non of becoming geo-visionaries.’